Structured Production Systems: Viability

+Definition \ref{def:profession} introduces every profession of a good as unique in terms of that good.
+Hence, for two professions $k \neq k'$, it holds that $\zeta(k) \neq \zeta(k')$.
+This is due to the fact that for each profession $k \in L$, good $k$ is its unique net output.

-We note that the input vector $y^k$ might require positive input quantities of consumables as well as intermediate goods.
-From this formalisation we can identify that good $m \in L$ is an \emph{intermediate input for the production of} $k \in L$ if $y^k_m >0$, where $y^k_m$ is the amount of good $m$ that is used in the production of $Q^k$ of good $k$.
+We note that the net input vector $y^k$ might require positive input quantities of consumables as well as intermediate goods.
+From this formalisation we identify good $h \in L$ as a \emph{net intermediate input for the production of} $k \in L$ if $y^k_h >0$, where $y^k_h$ is the net amount of good $h$ that is used in the production of $Q^k$ of good $k$.
+This is regardless of whether the input is an intermediate or consumption good.
 Definition \ref{def:profession} imposes that $\zeta (k) \in \mathbb R^\ell$ is a vector in which only the $k$-th coordinate has a positive entry, while all other entries are non-positive.
-In particular, good $k \in L$ is never an intermediate input for its own production, since $y^k_k=0$.
+In particular, good $k \in L$ is never a net intermediate input for its own production, since $y^k_k=0$.

-If $y^k=0$, we refer to profession $k \in L$ as being a home production technology, since it requires no intermediate inputs into its production process.
-This refers to the case that good $k$ is produced through a \emph{home production} technology, i.e., $\zeta (k) = Q^k e_k$ with $e_k$ being the $k$-th unit vector in the commodity space $\mathbb R^\ell$.
+If $y^k=0$, we refer to profession $k \in L$ as a \emph{home production} technology, since it requires no net inputs into its production process, i.e., $\zeta (k) = Q^k e^k$.

 \paragraph{Matrix representation of $\zeta$}

 It is useful to use a matrix representation of a professional production system $\zeta$.
 This matrix representation lists all professions and their constituting production plans in an $( \ell \times \ell)$ matrix.